 |HOME||PLANTINGS||ABOUT||ADMINISTRATORS||THE PAST||THE FUTURE||ARCHIVE ACCESS|

-|LONGLEAF PINE SAVANNA||POLLINATOR GARDEN||FRUIT & NUT ORCHARD|
+|LONGLEAF PINE SAVANNA||POLLINATOR GARDEN||FOOD FOREST|

 Longleaf pine forests were once one of the most extensive ecosystems in North America, spanning 93 million-acres from Virginia down to Florida then westward to east Texas.
-However, by the 1990s, they were reduced to three million acres through exploitive logging, land-use conversion, and interruption of natural fire cycles.
+However, by the 1990s, these forests were reduced to three million acres because of exploitive logging, land-use conversion, and the interruption of natural fire cycles.
 Despite this decline, longleaf pine is now viewed by a growing number of conservation and commodity-oriented groups as a resource of great ecological and economic value and an important part of the cultural heritage of the South.
 Through a joint public-private partnership, a Region-wide Conservation Plan was recently developed, which is aimed at restoring longleaf pine and expanding its occupancy to eight million acres in the coming years.
-We proudly add our one-third of an acre to the effort.

 We proudly add our one-third-acre savanna in the Cary Tree Archive to this noble effort.